pkg-tool/vibro/docs/src/configuring-languages.md

 ### Setting Up Linters

-Linting in Zed is typically handled by language servers.
+Linting in Vector is typically handled by language servers.
 Many language servers allow you to configure linting rules:

 ```json [settings]
 "lsp": {